phortx/riven/doc/chapters/2-setup/1-prerequisites.md

-## 2.1 Prerequisites
+## 2.1.
+Prerequisites

-Riven comes with some dependencies, which you have to statisfy before you can start to use.
+Riven comes with some dependencies, which you have to statisfy before you can start to use it.
 But no panic it's not that hard.

 First of all you'll need [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf/) in order to generate PDFs, since that's the PDF generator backend of Riven.
 And you should use the QT patched version of `wkhtmltopdf` to get all the features of riven.
 You may also use the version without patched qt, but that will disable the following features of
 riven: Page numbers, table of contents and covers.

-Let's go ...
+All right, Let's go ...

 - If you got Arch Linux, you can just install the packages `wkhtmltopdf-static`and `icu48` from the AUR and you're done.
   Pretty easy, isn't it?